Their killing it. And it’s killing you.

-“My competitors seem to be killing it, and it’s killing me.
-How can I finally get my studio to the next level?”
+“My competitors seem to be killing it.
+And it’s killing me.
+How can my studio reach that next level?”

 If you are asking this question, something in your gut already knows you can’t get there just by doing more of the same.
 You know you don’t need more, you need better.